Photography Contract (Quebec)

 When Do You Need a Photography Contract (Quebec)?

-When a professional photographer in Quebec is hired for a wedding, portrait session, corporate photoshoot, family session, maternity session, event, or product photography engagement, and needs a comprehensive written contract that protects their copyright, defines deliverables, establishes payment terms, and addresses cancellation fees.
+When a professional photographer in Quebec is hired for a wedding, portrait session, corporate photoshoot, family session, maternity session, event, or product photography engagement, and needs a thorough written contract that protects their copyright, defines deliverables, establishes payment terms, and addresses cancellation fees.

 When a client is hiring a photographer and wants a formal written agreement that clearly establishes what services will be provided, how many photos will be delivered, in what format, by what deadline, and what rights the client will have to use and share the photographs.